Jane University: Practitioner Training

 Instructions:

-- Sign in at the Jane Demo Clinic as the practitioner Frank Lebsack.
+• Sign in at the Jane Demo Clinic as the practitioner Frank Lebsack.
 Navigate to demo.janeapp.com and use the username: practitioner and the same weekly password.

-- Find the Day view area on the top menu.
+• Find the Day view area on the top menu.

-- Use the navigation arrows at the bottom of the page to skip ahead or backward in the day schedule.
+• Use the navigation arrows at the bottom of the page to skip ahead or backward in the day schedule.

-- Click one time on an appointment to open the patientâs charting area.
+• Click one time on an appointment to open the patient’s charting area.

-- Click a second time on the same appointment to view the appointment panel.
+• Click a second time on the same appointment to view the appointment panel.

-Touchdown! đŁ
+Touchdown! 📣

-Creating Chart Templates:
+Creating Chart Templates

-When building a new chart template, the âAdd Itemâ button provides quick access to a list of individual charting components you can use to build your own template.
-You can use building blocks like note fields, checkboxes, dropdowns, custom images, and photo or video uploads.
+This button provides quick access to a list of individual charting components you can use to build your own Chart Template piece by piece:

 Once you have opened the Template Library, you can filter the templates by Discipline.
 Click on a template to preview and see if it will meet your needs.

 Click the Add button to load it into your list.
-From there, you can edit and modify the template any way you like - this does not affect the version thatâs in the Template Library.
+From there, you can edit and modify the template any way you like - this does not affect the version that’s in the Template Library.
 Delete, add, alter - make it your own!

-Pro Tip: It can be helpful to keep in mind the device on which youâll be charting.
+Pro Tip: It can be helpful to keep in mind the device on which you’ll be charting.
 Templates for a touch screen device might be different than for a laptop.
 On an iPad you can take advantage of drawing on images, dictation and loading images directly into charts.
 On a computer you might prioritize typing or check boxes.

 Read more on building a chart template in this handy guide: Learn How to Create Chart Templates